FOLLOW US

 Be careful near tram tracks and make sure you look both ways as trams cannot stop quickly.
 Trams have the right of way on zebra crossings.

-You may get a fine if you do not cross the roads and tram tracks at pedestrian crossings.
+You may get a fine if you do not cross roads and tram tracks at pedestrian crossings.
 You can also get a fine if you cross when the pedestrian crossing light is not green.

-Officials patrol public transport and will issue an on-the-spot fine of 1,000 koruna (around £35) if you do not hold a validated ticket.
-You should get a receipt, if fined.
-The police can get involved and the fine could increase to 1,500 koruna if you cannot pay immediately.
+You must validate your ticket in a ticket machine before starting a journey on public transport.
+You do not need to validate tickets bought from self-service terminals on trams and buses.
+Officials patrol public transport and will issue an on-the-spot fine of 1,000 Czech koruna (around £35) if you do not hold a validated ticket.
+If fined, you should get a receipt.
+If you cannot pay immediately, the police can get involved and the fine could increase to 1,500 koruna.

-The 30 and 90-minute journey adult tickets for bus, tram and Metro are not valid on the Petřín Hill funicular railway in Prague.
+The 30 and 90-minute journey adult tickets for bus, tram and metro are not valid on the Petřín Hill funicular railway in Prague.
 You need a specific 60-koruna ticket from the vending machines at funicular railway stops, or a 24-hour ticket (or longer).

 Before you travel check that: